IEEE-NITK/DeepNLP/Project-Code/word2vec/README.md

  - [ ] Interactive Learning
  - [ ] Web App
  - [ ] Multi Layer Neural Net for sentiment analysis instead of current Softmax Classifier
- - [ ] Different Approaches to Sentimentr Analysis.
+ - [ ] Different Approaches to Sentiment Analysis.

 I've included as much documentation as possible, will update it.
 If there is some part you are not clear about please raise an issue and I will include the necessary documentation.